SOAN 4750: GIS and Mediterranean Archaeology

 *Changes to the syllabus may be necessary on occasion.*

-This course is the seminar associated with CGMA, a Collaboratory for GIS (Geographic Information Systems) and Mediterranean Archaeology funded by the Andrew W. Mellon Foundation and headquartered at DePauw University.
-The CGMA project uses an inter-institutional, interdisciplinary program of undergraduate seminars, summer research internships, student-faculty workshops and work-study grants to begin construction of a Web-based Geographic Information System for archaeological field survey projects.
+This course is the seminar associated with CGMA, a Collaboratory for GIS (Geographic Information Systems) and Mediterranean Archaeology funded by the Andrew W. Mellon Foundation and headquartered at DePauw University (under the direction of Profs.
+Pedar Foss and Rebecca Schindler) (http://cgma.depauw.edu/).
+The CGMA project has used an inter-institutional, interdisciplinary program of undergraduate seminars, summer research internships, student-faculty workshops, and work-study grants to construct a Web-based Geographic Information System for archaeological field survey projects: MAGIS (http://cgma.depauw.edu/MAGIS/).
 Being the first Mediterranean-wide GIS registry of this kind, it provides a functional framework for broad studies of the interactions of humans and their environment in antiquity.
+This class is designed to teach you the methods and theory of regional analysis in archaeology, as well the practical requirements of using GIS and other spatial technologies.
+The CGMA project specifically and Mediterranean archaeology generally provide our launch points for the course.

-This upper-level undergraduate seminar (limit: 3-4 students at each of the 4 campuses) is held every fall term from 2003-2006.
-The primary locus of instruction and the supervising professor rotate annually amongst the 4 campuses.
-For the fall 2005 class, the class is offered through the College of Wooster.
+This upper-level undergraduate seminar (limit: 3-4 students at each of the campuses) has been held every fall term since 2003.
+The primary locus of instruction and the supervising professor rotate annually.
+For the fall of 2006, the class is offered through Millsaps College.

 Sessions are held in person at the institution of the supervising professor, and conducted in real time over the Internet for students from the other institutions.
 A course delivery system (‘CDS’) developed by the Technology Center of the Associated Colleges of the South serves as the means to webcast class sessions to the other institutions, to post discussion questions and answers, results of the practicum, and as a forum for communication between the students at participating institutions.

-There are three major pedagogical components: (a) weekly lectures on history, method and theory, while students engage in readings and discussion; (b) a multi-stage practicum on survey and GIS which students on each participating campus do in small groups; (c) individual projects, the nature of which may vary from year to year.
+There are three major pedagogical components: (a) weekly lectures on history, method, and theory, while students engage in readings and discussion; (b) a multi-stage practicum on survey and GIS which students on each participating campus do in small groups; and (c) a final exam.

 NOTE: Students who successfully complete the course are eligible to apply for work-study on the project the following Spring term, and for a research internship during the following summer, funded through the CGMA grant and the participating institutions.